What is Order Fulfillment?

 In-House Fulfillment

-Businesses manage fulfillment internally by storing, processing, and shipping orders from their own warehouses.
-This model provides full control over operations but requires significant investment in infrastructure and staffing.
+The business manages fulfillment internally, storing, processing, and shipping orders from its own warehouses.
+This model gives full control but requires real investment in infrastructure and staffing.

 Third-Party Logistics (3PL)

-Outsourcing fulfillment to a 3PL provider allows businesses to leverage third-party expertise, warehouse space, and shipping networks.
-This reduces operational costs and allows companies to scale efficiently.
+Outsourcing to a 3PL provider gives a business access to outside expertise, warehouse space, and shipping networks.
+This can lower operating costs and help companies scale without adding headcount.

 Dropshipping

-In dropshipping, businesses sell products without holding inventory.
-Instead, suppliers ship items directly to customers on behalf of the retailer.
-This model minimizes storage costs but limits control over fulfillment speed and quality.
+In dropshipping, the business sells products without holding inventory.
+Suppliers ship items directly to customers on the retailer's behalf.
+This minimizes storage costs but limits control over fulfillment speed and quality.

 Hybrid Fulfillment